-When children feel confident in their abilities, it increases their engagement, motivation, and empowers them to try new things
+When children feel confident in their abilities, they are more engaged, motivated, and empowered to try new things

 What You Need to Know

 Self-confidence focuses on whether a child believes they are capable.
 This can help children see challenging tasks as something to practice rather than something to avoid.
 It allows them to persevere when things are tough.
-You can help children develop a healthy sense of self-confidence by giving opportunities for them to try new things and take responsibility.
+You can help children develop a healthy sense of self-confidence by giving opportunities to try new things and take responsibility.
 Make sure to acknowledge their efforts and to value their ideas and contributions.

 What It Looks Like

 A quick glance at how you can help children develop their self-confidence

 Praise children’s effort rather than their results.
 This kind of acknowledgement builds their confidence and frees them to take risks when trying new things.